MIMO Channel Estimation using Score-Based Generative Models: Preliminaries

+where $\mathbf{n}_i$ is complex additive white Gaussian noise with zero mean and power covariance matrix $\sigma_\mathrm{pilot}^2 \mathbf{I}$, and $s$ is a complex-valued scalar.
 In practice, the pilot vectors are selected as entries from a beamforming codebook with structural constraints \cite{heath2016overview}.
-For the remainder of this work, we make no specific assumptions on the structure of $\mathbf{p}_i$ during training, as they are not required.
-During testing, we use $s=1$ and $\mathbf{p}_i$ vectors constrained to have unit amplitude and low-resolution phase -- each entry of $\mathbf{P}$ is a randomly chosen (fixed for all test samples) quadrature phase shift keying (QPSK) symbol.

-Assuming that $s=1$ (without loss of generality) and that the channel state information is constant across $N_\mathrm{p}$ pilot transmissions, we obtain the matrix model:
+For the remainder of the paper, we make no assumptions on the structure of $\mathbf{p}_i$.
+We assume that $s=1$, $\mathbf{W} = \mathbf{I}$ (fully digital receiver), and that $\mathbf{p}_i$ is constrained to have unit amplitude and low-resolution phase -- each entry of $\mathbf{P}$ is a randomly chosen (fixed for all test samples) quadrature phase shift keying (QPSK) symbol.
+Assuming that the channel state information is constant across $N_\mathrm{p}$ pilot transmissions, we obtain the matrix model: